DallanQ/terraforming_mars_ares_expedition/QA.md

 > How do you proceed after Phase cards have been revealed?
 A. Do players proceed simultaneously from Phase to Phase, waiting at the end of each phase for everybody to finish before progressing to the next?
 Or B. Do players proceed simultaneously uninterrupted until they finish the entire round?

-I believe simultaneous play is intended to be played per phase, not uninterrupted for the entire round.
+Simultaneous play is intended to be played per phase, not uninterrupted for the entire round.
 The check for card requirements (i.e. minimum Oxygen) is determined at the beginning of the phase it was played.
 If some players have already moved to Phase V, while you're still playing a card in Phase I, it would be really hard to determine if the requirements were met when all players were in Phase I.
 The rulebook states that all players mu complete a phase before proceeding to the next phase that was played.
 So everyone must complete phase 1 before moving on to phase 2

 [worms-card-effect](https://boardgamegeek.com/thread/2698410/worms-card-effect)